ark-lang/ark/SYNTAX.md

 			statements;
 		}

 If *value_one* happens to be greater than *value_two*, Jayfor can detect that and decrement the value by *step* amounts too.
 There is no need to specify explicitly.
+However, it *can* be done if you feel the itch/need to.
+So:

+		for data_type:variable_name:<start, end, -step> {
+			statements;
+		}

+is valid.

 You could also do: